medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 #### 3. Clients can share requests by messaging health care providers

-Patients registered on CHT can also initiate the bidirectional messaging with a Site Nurse by messaging a central number in this case a short code.
+Patients registered on CHT can also initiate the bidirectional messaging with a Site Nurse by messaging the short code.
 VMMC patients can screen themselves and report any danger signs or request for help from health care providers and chat with healthcare workers via SMS.
 For this workflow, the logic can be preconfigured to support health triage and clinical referrals.
 Using the messaging functionality on CHT, health care providers based at the facility can view, manage and respond to incoming texts from VMMC clients.

 ## More scenarios where direct-to-patient messaging can be used to support patient care